nmarsollier/viaduct/demoapps/starwars/README.md

 # Star Wars GraphQL Demo

-This demo application showcases a comprehensive GraphQL API implementation using Viaduct's custom directives.
-The demo features Star Wars characters, films, planets, and other entities with full relationship mapping.
+This demo application showcases a comprehensive GraphQL API implementation using Viaduct's custom directives and batch resolvers.
+The demo features Star Wars characters, films, planets, and other entities with full relationship mapping and optimized N+1 query prevention.

 ## Custom Directives Demonstrated